The Ultimate Guide for Managing Church Volunteers

 1. EMPHASIZE SERVICE IN MEMBERSHIP CLASSES

-A lot of church membership classes spend most of their time discussing polity and doctrinal beliefs.
+A lot of church membership classes spend most of their time discussing policy and doctrinal beliefs.
 And while those are really important, it’s critical that you take this opportunity to emphasize what it means to be a member of your community.
-What can these new members expect from others in a community of faith, and what you expect of them?
+What can these new members expect from others in your community of faith, and what do you expect of them?

-When the relationship begins with a clarification that they’re joining a family, it’s a lot easier to ask them to get involved in the future.
+When the relationship begins with the understanding that a new congregant is joining a family, it’s a lot easier to ask them to get involved in the future.

 2. COMMUNICATE SERVICE OPPORTUNITIES REGULARLY